siemens/CtrlppCheck/docs/contributor.md

 # How to Build CtrlppCheck

-We use connan to build.
+We use conan to build.

 ## On first Usage